Aditi-Kumawat/Aditi-Kumawat.github.io/_projects/5_project.md

 </div>

     <p>
         The project deals with the analysis of groud motion data as well as the vibrational analysis of the urban structures.
-A recent study {% cite taddei2024development %} in this direction examines small earthquakes caused by geothermal power plants in Southern Germany and develops new equations to predict ground movements during these events.
+A recent study {% cite taddei2024development %} in this direction examines small earthquakes caused by geothermal power plants in Southern Germany and develops new equations to predict ground motion during these events.
 The research uses data from a power plant in Insheim, Germany and combines it with simulated data for the Munich area.
-The findings highlight the need for region-specific predictions, particularly noting stronger ground motions during shorter seismic periods.
+The findings highlight the need for region-specific ground motion prediction equations.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">